mavxg/ot-slate0/README.md

 # ot-qube0
-Qube ottype for use with ShareJS
+Slate ottype for use with ShareJS